neeraj-wisetr/slate/source/includes/tags/_tags.md

 ## Update A Tag

-This endpoint update the tag.
+This endpoint updates a particular tag.

 ```php
 <?php